WomensCodingCircle/ai-deep-learning/books-ml-dl.md

  * Luciano Ramalho, Fluent Python, c 2015. older, used Python v3.4, 2nd ed c 2021 (not released yet).
    I like this book for intermediate level Python.
 1st edition was good enough for upgrading my skills.
      - Link: https://github.com/fluentpython

+ * Statistical Rethinking -- Bayesian Statistics with Stan/R.  Python codes from others available on Github.
+     - See PDF: <a href="./books/Statistical_Rethinking.pdf" alt="book pdf" />here</a>.
+     - class: to add later

 **List by Jennifer E. Yoon**